 The Stock Option Plan provides that options may be granted to any Eligible Person (as defined in the Stock Option Plan).
 The Compensation Committee has the authority to administer the Stock Option Plan and to determine, among other things, the vesting period and the exercise period (subject to a maximum term of seven years from the date of grant and the Compensation Committee's discretion in the event that it accelerates vesting for any reason).
 The Board has the ability to revoke any of the powers conferred on the Compensation Committee under the Stock Option Plan.

-As at the date hereof, 1,808,566 options are currently issued and outstanding under the Stock Option Plan, with the common shares underlying such options representing approximately 1.2% of the issued and outstanding common shares of the Corporation.
+As at the date hereof, no options are currently issued and outstanding under the Stock Option Plan.

 Maximum Number of Common Shares Issuable